Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ## Introduction

-Web crawler is a program that explores the internet by going to different websites and following any link it finds.
+Web crawler is a program that explores the Internet, by going to different websites and following any link it finds.

 Crawlers are interesting because they provide a way to gather data from the internet.
 This is especially useful for data mining purposes.

-You can find the full implementation in [the Github repository](https://github.com/Glyphack/crawler).
+You can find the full implementation in the [GitHub repository](https://github.com/Glyphack/crawler).

 [This post](https://cacm.acm.org/blogs/blog-cacm/153780-data-mining-the-web-via-crawling/fulltext)
-provides a good introduction on building a crawler.
+provides a good introduction to building a crawler.

 ## But Why Building Another Crawler?

-I wrote down my reasons in the [previous post](/rate-limiter-from-scratch-in-python-2) on why I'm building these stuff from sctrach, the short answer is that it seems simple until you try it.
+I wrote down my reasons in the [previous post](/rate-limiter-from-scratch-in-python-2) on why I'm building this stuff from sctrach.
+The short answer is that it seems simple until you try it.

-After reading through this project and implementing yourself, you will have a good understanding of how to write concurrent applications in golang.
+After reading through this project and implementing yourself, you will have a good understanding of how to write concurrent applications in Go.

 ## High Level Design

-We can look into what components a cralwer is made of, this helps to structure our code.
+Let's look into what components a cralwer is made of, this helps to structure our code.

-The following diagram shows the execution flow of our program and responsibilities of components.
+The following diagram shows the execution flow of our program and responsibilities of components:

 ![crawler-diagram](/crawler-diagram.excalidraw.svg)